d2l-ai/d2l-en/chapter_computer-vision/multiscale-object-detection.md

 units of feature maps that are closer to the output layer have wider receptive fields, so they can detect larger objects from the input image.

+In a nutshell, we can leverage layerwise representations of images at multiple levels by deep neural networks in multiscale object detection.
+We will show how this works through a concrete example in :numref:`sec_ssd`.